Hunter1712/python-speedtest-wrapper/README.md

 Upload Speed: 12.56 Mbps
 ```

-**Additional Considerations:**

-* This script runs without any further configuration needed.
-* For more advanced features like server selection or historical data tracking, you can modify the code to incorporate these functionalities.

 **Contributing:**

-We welcome your contributions!
+I welcome your contributions!
 Feel free to fork this repository and make improvements.